-3. Group Round - This round will consist of a group dynamics activity designed to evaluate the individuals and how well they work together.
+Group Round - This round will consist of a group dynamics activity designed to evaluate the individuals and how well they work together.
 The committee will select their own activity for each group to present.
 There are usually 3-4 members per group.
 Example group activities can be found at the end of this book.

-(The time limit for each activity is 10 minutes)
+There will be no questions asked after your presentation.
+(The time limit for this activity is 10 minutes - 5 to plan and 5 to present)

-(All rounds after round three are optional.
-The nominating committee may ask for call backs with some candidates.
+(The nominating committee may ask for call backs with some candidates.
 They will either conduct any of the following if needed or they will conduct their own form of an interview.
 For more information on the nominating committee please see the next page.)

-4. Optional Round - This round will be used to break any ties created during the interview process.
+Optional Round - This round will be used to break any ties created during the interview process.
 (There is no time limit for this round.)